Nemo3003/cse210-03/README.md

 ## Required Technologies
 Note: This program will only work using the latest Python Version (3.10)

+## Game Start
+Game should be started from puzzle.py

 ## Authors
 ---
 * Ulises Mariano Melgarejo